Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Related Work

-\paragraph{Diffusion Models for Image Synthesis} Recent advances in diffusion models \cite{sohl2015deep,ho2020denoising,song2020denoising} have revolutionized image synthesis by iteratively denoising noisy inputs to generate high-fidelity images.
+\paragraph{Diffusion Models for Image Synthesis.} Recent advances in diffusion models \cite{sohl2015deep,ho2020denoising,song2020denoising} have revolutionized image synthesis by iteratively denoising noisy inputs to generate high-fidelity images.
 Latent diffusion frameworks \cite{rombach2022highresolution} further improve computational efficiency while preserving image quality, and text-conditioned variants \cite{saharia2022photorealistic,ramesh2022hierarchical} enable detailed semantic control for text-to-image generation.
 Methods such as ControlNet \cite{zhang2023adding} augment the process by conditioning on auxiliary inputs like edge maps or segmentation masks, though scaling these approaches to complex and repetitive domains—such as multi-story facades—remains challenging.
 More recent works extend these foundations by integrating additional conditioning signals: SpaText \cite{avrahami2023spatext} introduces a spatio‑textual representation that allows open‑vocabulary scene control, while ObjectStitch \cite{song2023objectstitch} demonstrates object compositing with diffusion models.
 Furthermore, MultiDiffusion \cite{bartal2023multidiffusion} proposes a unified framework that fuses multiple diffusion trajectories, enhancing user controllability over image synthesis without retraining.

-These developments collectively push the boundaries of diffusion-based synthesis and inform the structural guidance employed in our Pro-DG framework.
+These developments collectively push the boundaries of diffusion-based synthesis and inform the structural guidance employed in our framework.

-\paragraph{Controllable Image Generation} Early work in controllable image generation primarily focused on localized pixel-level edits or attribute manipulation via text prompts \cite{avrahami2022blended,pan2023drag,brooks2023instructpix2pix}.
-In contrast, more recent approaches have aimed for fine‑grained control over global layout and object structure.
-For instance, Diffusion Handles \cite{michel2023diffusionhandles} enable 3D‑aware edits by lifting intermediate activations to 3D space and applying rigid transformations, and methods like Zero‑1‑to‑3 \cite{liu2023zero123} enforce multi-view consistency through explicit geometric constraints.
+\paragraph{Controllable Image Editing.} Early work in controllable image generation primarily focused on localized pixel-level edits or attribute manipulation via text prompts \cite{avrahami2022blended,pan2023drag,brooks2023instructpix2pix}.
+In contrast, more recent approaches have aimed for fine‑grained control over specific objects present in the images.
+For instance, Diffusion Handles \cite{pandey2024diffusionhandles} enables 3D‑aware edits by lifting intermediate activations to 3D space and applying rigid transformations, and methods like Zero‑1‑to‑3 \cite{liu2023zero123} enforce multi-view consistency through explicit geometric constraints.
+Additionally, diffusion based compositing methods like ObjectStich \cite{objectStitch}, can also be used for single object image edits.